charliecalvert/CloudNotes/Assignments/React/ReactAddressShowMountTests.md

 This is assignment is not complete yet.

 In this assignment we will get several tests up and running.
-Before begining this assignment, be sure you have the tests from the **ReactAddressShow** assignment working:
+Before begining this assignment, be sure you have the tests from the [ReactAddressShow][ras] assignment working:

 - [Testing Address Show][tas]
 - [Testing Address][ta]